Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Extend the gauge group

 \section{Extend the gauge group}

 With the SM gauge group $SU(3)_C\times SU(2)_W\times U(1)_Y$, there are many different ways to extend it to include hyperfermions $\psi$.
 In this work, we focus on the cases with extended $SU(3)_C$.
-Other cases like extended $SU(2)_W$ are also possible and have been studied in ETC models but we will leave them to the future study.
+Other cases like extended $SU(2)_W$ are also possible and have been studied in ETC models \cite{Chivukula:1994mn} but we will leave them for future study.

-\subsection{Traditional extension: $ \mathcal{G}_{HC} \times \mathcal{G}_{SM} \to \mathcal{G}_E$}
+\subsection{Traditional extension: $ \mathcal{G}_{HC} \times \mathcal{G}_{SM} \subset \mathcal{G}_E$}

 Traditional ways following the ETC models usually have the hypercolor group combined with one of the SM gauge groups to a larger group.
 From the top down, the extended group $\mathcal{G}_E$ group is broken down to $\mathcal{G}_{HC}\times \mathcal{G}_{SM}$ at the scale $f_E$, which separates the fermion $Q$ to the hyperfermions and top quarks.